jobber-app/jobber/README.md

 This app aims to simplify the process, offering a one-stop shop for a job seeker to track their job applications, interviews, and offers.

-We started developing this at HackTheBurgh 2018, and development is still ongoing.
+We (Dylan and Mikey) started developing Jobber at HackTheBurgh 2018, and development is still ongoing.

 ## Technical architecture